aiven/devportal/docs/products/kafka/karapace/concepts/schema-registry-authorization.rst

 The user that manages the ACLs is a superuser with write access to everything in the schema registry.
 In the Aiven Console, the superuser can view and modify all schemas in the Schema tab of a Kafka service.
 The superuser and its ACL entries are not visible in the Console but are added automatically by the Aiven platform.

-The schema registry authorization feature enabled in `Karapace schema registry <../howto/enable-karapace>`_  allows you to both authenticate the user, and additionally grant or deny access to individual `Karapace schema registry REST API endpoints <https://github.com/aiven/karapace>`_ and filter the content the endpoints return.
+The schema registry authorization feature enabled in :doc:`Karapace schema registry <../getting-started>` allows you to both authenticate the user, and additionally grant or deny access to individual `Karapace schema registry REST API endpoints <https://github.com/aiven/karapace>`_ and filter the content the endpoints return.